Provider Mappings and Adapter Architecture (v0.2)¶

 - Strong overlap: GPS position, speed, and events exist across all providers.

-- Partial overlap: Engine data (fuel, odometer, RPM) vary by provider and often need OBD-II integration.
+- Partial overlap: Powertrain data (fuel, odometer, RPM) vary by provider and often need OBD-II integration.

 - Gaps: IMU and GNSS quality fields are almost never available via SaaS APIs.